This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a small tube placed in your vein that is used to give you medicine or liquids.

-- Steroid medicine: Steroids are given to balance the level of steroid hormones your adrenals naturally make.
+balances the level of steroid hormones your adrenals naturally make.
 You may need to take this medicine for the rest of your life.
 You may need to change how much medicine you take when you are ill or have increased stress.
 You will need to keep extra medicine with you in case you have an adrenal crisis.
-Your caregiver will order medicine that can be given as a shot if you have an adrenal crisis.
-Ask your caregiver to show you and a friend or family member how to do this.
-Do not stop taking this medicine without talking to your caregiver.
+Your healthcare provider will order medicine that can be given as a shot if you have an adrenal crisis.
+Ask your healthcare provider to show you and a friend or family member how to do this.
+Do not stop taking this medicine without talking to your healthcare provider.
 You can trigger an adrenal crisis if you stop taking steroids suddenly.

-- Urine test: This may include measuring the amount of hormones in your urine.
+- Urine tests are used to check the amount of adrenal hormones in your urine.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Secondary Adrenal Insufficiency (Inpatient Care)